-The Fund may invest in shares of ETFs and other investment companies.
-Shareholders bear both their proportionate share of the Fund's expenses and similar expenses of the underlying ETF or investment company when the Fund invests in shares of another investment company or ETF.
-The Fund is subject to the risks associated with the ETF's or investment company's investments.
+The Fund may invest in securities of other investment companies, such as ETFs.
+When purchasing shares of other investment companies, shareholders bear both their proportionate share of the Fund's expenses and similar expenses of the underlying or investment company.
+The Fund is subject to the risks associated with the investment company's investments.
 These risks may be similar to the risks of the Fund but may also vary wildly depending on the underlying investment strategy and objectives.
 ETF's may be designed to track a particular index, if the performance of the underlying securities of the index goes down, the investment in the ETF may result in a loss.
-ETF shares are traded on securities exchanges and may not be traded extensively which may result in larger differences between the "ask" price quoted by a seller and the "bid" price offered by a buyer.
+ETF shares are traded on securities exchanges and may not be traded extensively, which may result in larger differences between the "ask" price quoted by a seller and the "bid" price offered by a buyer.